sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 Note: inline chat is currently only available in the VS Code extension.

-## Testing code

-### Generate unit tests

-You can use Cody to quickly generate unit tests.
-Simply:

-1. Highlight a component you want to test (such as a specific function)
-2. Right click -> `Cody` -> `Generate Unit Test`
-3. Cody provides code for a unit test

 ## Fixing bugs

 When debugging code, you can use Cody's natural language chat plus the fixup function to quickly isolate and fix issues.